 Keep zippers clean and free of fine grit, which can wear away at the zipper’s metal slider to the point where it no longer clinches the zipper teeth together.

-Over time, moisture, heat and humidity can breakdown the seam tape and even some seam sealing on tents made of lightweight fabrics.
+Over time, moisture, heat and humidity can breakdown the seam tape and even seam sealant on tents made of lightweight fabrics.
 If you start to notice leaks along your seams, seam sealing can make them waterproof again.

 Because seam tape does not adhere all that well to lightweight fabrics (even the highest quality fabrics), MSR has spent 10 years researching a solution.
 Beginning in 2019, MSR’s ultralight tents and shelters feature our unique Xtreme Shield™ System, which does away with conventional seam taping.
 Instead they feature precision-stitched, factory-sealed seams that are far more durable.
-While sealing up taped seams can be a major hassle and not always successful, stitched seams are easily sealed and therefore easy to maintain over time, meaning you can extend the life of your tent.
+We chose this method because adding sealant to degrading taped seams can be a major hassle and not always successful.
+In contrast, stitched seams are easily sealed and therefore easier to maintain over time, meaning you can extend the life of your tent.